-What is the average Pomeranian lifespan and how to ensure your Pomeranian lives to his full potential.
+Explains the average Pomeranian life span and how to ensure your Pomeranian lives to his full potential.

+What is the life expectancy of Pomeranian dogs ?
+How long do toy dogs live ?
 Most small dogs, such as Pomeranians, generally mature earlier than larger dog breeds.
 They also tend to have longer lives.
 On average, a Pomeranian will live 9-16 years, but some can live longer than that.
-However, there are some things that are deadly and all care must be taken to avoid them.
+However, there are some things that are deadly for a Pomeranian dog and all care must be taken to avoid them.

-Puppies: The number one cause of deaths in almost all toy breeds, including Poms, is trauma.
+Pomeranian Puppies: The number one cause of deaths in almost all toy breeds, including Poms, is trauma

-Trauma: This is the second main cause of adult Pomeranian fatalities and the main cause in puppies.
+- Trauma: This is the second main cause of adult Pomeranian dog fatalities and the main cause in Pom puppies.
 Trauma can include: being trodden on accidentally, being dropped, being hit by a car or being in a car that has an accident.

-Ticks: Ensure tick prevention methods are current.
-Check your pet every day in areas that are prone to ticks.
+- Ticks: Ensure tick prevention methods are current.
+Check your Pom every day in areas that are prone to ticks.

 Interesting note: Although cancer is a leading cause of deaths in many toy breeds, the Pomeranian has the lowest rate of fatalities as a result of cancer.